Chart Color Schemes

 Gungahlin's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

 Health outcomes data shows excellent results in Gungahlin with very low prevalence of common health conditions across all age groups.
-Approximately 53% (~5,401 people) have private health cover, compared to 58.6% across Australian Capital Territory.
+Approximately 53% (~5,401 people) have private health cover, compared to 58.6% across the Australian Capital Territory.

 Frequently Asked Questions - Health